© Bodega Ribas

 Alternatively, the fincas at 21st-century Bodegas Angel may fool you because they been built to look old, but there is an immaculate feel to the place.
 Situated only 20km north of Palma, the backdrop to the vines are the Tramuntana mountains and the terracotta roofs of the neighbouring town.
 A tour of the bodega, with wine tasting and accompanying Mallorcan snacks is a perfect way to pass the afternoon by.

 Palma by bike

-If you want to pack more into your day trip, the Discovering Palma Bike Tour might be more up your street.
-It involves a relaxed ride through the city, passing by the most prominent sites from La Seu Cathedral to the 300-year-old café where Joan Miró used to enjoy churros and chocolate.
-A knowledgeable guide leads the exploration, providing interesting information and insight into the history and culture of the island.
-Palma is a very bike-friendly city and the tour is open to beginners and children.
-In 3.5 hours you will see and learn more than you might left to your own devices.
+If you want to pack more into your day trip, discovering Palma by bike might be more up your street.
+Various companies offer relaxed rides through the city, passing by the most prominent sites from La Seu Cathedral to the 300-year-old café where Joan Miró used to enjoy churros and chocolate.
+A knowledgeable guide usually leads the exploration, providing interesting information and insight into the history and culture of the island.
+Palma is a very bike-friendly city and tours are open to beginners and children.
 You'll also get a real sense of the city as you ride down narrow streets, stop at the local farmer's market and end your tour with tapas in bustling Plaça Major.